A Golden Retriever eating food with probiotics for dogs added

 You can give your dog prebiotics in different ways, for example through supplements, good quality dog food, or by including foods that are rich in prebiotics in their diet.
 Ingredients like cinnamon, raw garlic, or nettle are all power foods for your dog's gut.

 An example of prebiotics found in supplements are oligosaccharides, like those found in Digestive Aid for Dogs.
-These help to block harmful bacteria being absorbed through the gut wall into the bloodstream.

 How do Pre- and Probiotics Work?